-The idea for the book came from a late night call in 2006 that her husband received that a fellow officer had committed suicide.
-The CHP had lost six officers in line of duty deaths within a few months.
+The idea for the book came from a late night call in 2006 her husband received that a fellow officer had committed suicide.
+The California Highway Patrol had lost six officers in line of duty deaths within a few months.
 Behind these headlines was a growing number of departmental suicides.

-With the societal change against police on a grand scale that began in 2014, Victoria’s work got more complicated, dark, and desperate.
+With the societal change against police on a grand scale that began in 2014, Victoria’s work grew more complicated, dark, and desperate.
 More letters.
 More marriages in trouble.
 More emotional issues that plague officers and their families.
 Suicides were not only claiming officers, but spouses.

-What began as a simple book for spouses has grown into a wide variety of resources and purposes.
+What began as a simple book for spouses has grown into a wide variety of resources and programs.
 We are not only about police spouses, but all members of cop families, including officers.
 We support the survivors of the fallen.
 We support those families who’ve been involved with critical incidents.
 We support those families who’ve experienced an on-duty injury, many who’ve been medically retired.
 We support and come alongside marriages that have been through significant difficulties.